View this document as: a single page | multiple pages.

 authenticator binding

-The establishment of an association between a specific authenticator and a subscriber account that allows the authenticator to be used to authenticate for that subscriber account, possibly in conjunction with other authenticators.
+The establishment of an association between a specific authenticator and a subscriber account that allows the authenticator to authenticate the subscriber associated with the account, possibly in conjunction with other authenticators.

 authenticator output